 where filename is the name of your file.
 You must ensure that you enter a filetype of ASSEMBLE, thus specifying to the editor (and CMS) that you are creating an assembler language program.
-You can find a complete description of the editor and its facilities in VM/SP CMS Command and Macro Reference or VM/Extended Architecture Migration Aid Command, Macro, and Diagnose Code Reference.
+You can find a complete description of the editor and its facilities in VM/SP CMS Command and Macro Reference.